Part of: Time Tools HubVisit Hub

 00:00:00

-Software systems generally handle leap seconds using "smearing" (slowing down the server clock minutely over a 24-hour period) to avoid the catastrophic bugs caused by the 60th second.
+Software systems generally handle leap seconds using "smearing" (slowing down the server clock minutely over a 24-hour period).

 GMT and Daylight Saving Time (BST)